Eduardo7881/JVMMP/README.md

 ## Contributing

 Contributions to JVMMP are welcome!
-Feel free to fork this repository, make changes, and submit pull requests.
+Feel free to fork this repository and decompile the source, make changes in the source.
 BUT, Leave the credits!

 ## License